jeanetteoh/SPLICE/README.md

 ### What design patterns will we be incorporating?
 **1. Prototype**

 Incorporating the prototype design pattern within our project would entail creating multiple new types of restaurants that we can clone the template from.
 It would allow us to create copies of existing objects, and also modify it to our needs.
 As we are going to include numerous different restaurants, cloning each object would be more efficient and less expensive as opposed to creating new objects.
-For the purpose of this project, there will be no APIs utilized, and therefore we have decided to only implement 9 fastfood restaurants that fall into 3 categories: burgers, pizzas, and tacos.
+For the purpose of this project, there will be no APIs utilized, and therefore we have decided to only implement 9 fast food restaurants that fall into 3 categories: burgers, pizzas, and tacos.

 **2. Composite**